dlozanob/My-Notes/SAA-C03.md

 - Vaults
 - Vault locks
   - Securing vaults
+  - Vault lock policies for compliance
+    - Such as write once, read many (WORM).
+Ensuring the policy is immutable once locked
 - Data retrieval
   - Up to 5% retrieved at no charge each month, no rollover
   - Vault can be configured to limit costs